Kor-Hal/FF7ToBlender/README.md

+## This project has been discountinued and is deprecated.
+Kept only as information.

 # FF7ToBlender
 Addon to import/export FF7 animation files into/out of Blender

 ## Prerequisites
-Blender 2.8+
+Blender 2.8+ (not compatible with versions 3 and later of Blender)

 ## Installation
 Place the io_import_lgp folder in your Blender's addons folder.